RtjShreyD/Playing-with-Makehuman-scripts/Readme.txt

 5. Execute in Makehuman GUI.
 4. Similarly trial3_Allmodifiers2.py script can also be run.
 This script can generate any kind of humanoid model if we set values accordingly in the script.

-Note: These files are compatible with Makehuman Python2.7 package only
-      lookup.xlsx file is also present in the folder that can just demonstrate how the script has written data till now.
+Note: lookup.xlsx file is also present in the folder that can just demonstrate how the script has written data till now.
       Script is still under development so a whole lot of changes have to be made while adding more nested for loops, currently only Muscle has been changed and a demo table is created